Carleton Ravens football: Tougher competition (1970-1979)

 The Ravens football club moved from the mediocre Central Canada Intercollegiate Conference (CCIC) into the highly-competitive Ontario University Athletic Association (OUAA) in 1971.
 This league contained the nationally ranked University of Toronto Varsity Blues and the Queen's University Golden Gaels.
 Carleton's first game in the OUAA was against the Varsity Blues.
 Though they were the underdogs, the Ravens upset the Blues with an impressive 12-3 win.
 One of the highlights of the 1971 season was the Panda Game, when the number one team in the nation, the Gee-Gees, was upset by the Ravens 28-14.
 All in all, the 1971 season was an impressive debut in the OUAA.

 The 1972 highlights included a phenomenal game against Waterloo, where the offence finally proved themselves with a 35-6 score.
 The Ravens seemed to score every time they touched the ball.
 After shattering 21 team records, the Ravens were proud going into the 1974 season.
 The Ravens struggled, but secured a 10th-place national ranking, obtaining a playoff spot in the OUAA eastern division.
 Though the Ravens didn't take the Panda game or the playoff semi-final with Toronto, 1974 was a season where the Ravens commanded the respect of the OUAA.

 1975 and 1976 were rough years for the team.
-Coach McCuaig left to work full time with the Athletics Department and was replaced by Brian Kealey.
+Coach Kim McCuaig left to work full time with the Athletics Department and was replaced by Brian Kealey.
 These two seasons were, in fact, winless, but the 1977, 1978 and 1979 seasons got the attention of the league and eventually the entire nation!
 Pat Stoqua, a Ravens basketball star, joined the team in 1977 and was a key contributor to the defence strategy.
 A whopping 61-0 exhibition win against Royal Military College gave the Ravens the spirit and confidence needed to win against the Gee-Gees, in a tremendous show of defensive skills.
 This was the first time in six years that the Ravens had won against their eternal foe.
 The Ravens were legitimate contenders in the league and the 1977 Panda game was won 36-16 by Carleton.